 If everyone received as an absolute minimum, a sufficient amount of money each month to cover their basic needs for that month no matter what — an unconditional basic income — then the fear of hunger and homelessness is eliminated.
 It’s gone.
 And with it, the risks of failure considered too steep to take a chance on something.

 But the effects of basic income don’t stop with a reduction of risk.
 Basic income is also basic capital.
 It enables more people to actually afford to create a new product or service instead of just think about it, and even better, it enables people to be the consumers who purchase those new products and services, and in so doing decide what succeeds and what fails through an even more widely distributed and further decentralized free market system.

 Such market effects have even been observed in universal basic income experiments in Namibia and India where local markets flourished thanks to a tripling of entrepreneurs and the enabling of everyone to be a consumer with a minimum amount of buying power.

 Basic income would even help power the sharing economy.
-For example, imagine how much an unconditional monthly income would enable people within the Open Source Software (OSS) and free software movements (FSM) to do the unpaid work that is essentially the foundation of the internet itself...
+For example, imagine how much an unconditional monthly income would enable people within the Open Source Software (OSS) and free software movements (FSM) to do the unpaid work that is essentially the foundation of the internet itself.

-Like my blog?
-Please subscribe and also consider making a small monthly pledge of $1 per month or one-time donation in support of my work in advocacy of universal basic income.
+Did you enjoy reading this?
+Please click the subscribe button and also consider making a monthly pledge in support of my daily advocacy of basic income for all.